larshp/two-alv-reports/README.md

 # The case of two ALV reports and git for deployment

 Assumption: QAS system and PRD system

 Assumption: the two ALV reports already exist in QAS and PRD

-Assumption: the reports are in the same git repository(because, clearly we dont want to have one repository per object?)
+Assumption: the reports are in the same git repository(because, clearly we don't want to have one repository per object?)

 Two developers, two changes, both developers create a branch, and push two commits,